 3. Invite participants to connect with colleagues on the Emergenetics+ app.

-4. Lead Emergenetics activities at team meetings.
+5. Lead Emergenetics activities in meetings.

-6. Host a Power of WE workshop.
+7. Host a Power of WE workshop.

 Our two-hour Power of WE workshops empower individuals to apply Emergenetics to navigate common workplace challenges.
 The most natural next step following a Meeting of the Minds is Power of WE: Accelerating Team Performance, which encourages departments and groups of employee to utilize each other’s strengths to increase their productivity.